How To Help Seniors Cope With Loss Of Independence

 Helping seniors cope with loss of independence

-As time goes by, seniors may feel increasing need for a caregiver who could help them perform basic care tasks such as bathing, cooking or driving.
-Due to the loss of independence, seniors may feel irritable, anxious, afraid or sad.
-There are strategies that caregivers can use which could help seniors to accept and cope with loss of independence.
+As time goes by, seniors may feel an increasing need for a caregiver who could help them perform basic care tasks such as bathing, cooking, or driving.
+Due to the loss of independence, seniors may feel irritable, anxious, afraid, or sad.
+There are strategies that caregivers can use to help seniors accept and cope with the loss of independence.

 1. Caregivers must adhere to a standard of dignity.
-While seniors may lose their independence doesn’t mean that they should let go of their dignity as well.
-Caregivers should always guard seniors privacy.
+While seniors may lose their independence, this doesn’t mean that they should let go of their dignity as well.
+Caregivers should always guard seniors’ privacy.

-2. Honesty and trust are important qualities in a caregiver.
-With time caregivers can help build trust with seniors by showing their support and being compassionate.
+2. Honesty and trust are essential qualities in a caregiver.
+With time, caregivers can help build trust with seniors by showing their support and compassion.

-3. Caregivers maintaining a consistent routine will benefit senior as they won’t have to be anxious about when and how care will be provided.
-Seniors may even look forward to certain events in the routine.
+3. Caregivers maintaining a consistent routine will benefit seniors as they won’t have to be anxious about when and how care will be provided.
+Seniors may even look forward to specific events in the routine.

-4. Even if seniors are not able to provide basic care needs for themselves, caregivers should ask for seniors input whether it’s related to food or the color of clothes.
-Caregiver has a supportive role not a leading role.
-By asking seniors about their preferences, it gives seniors a chance to be involved in the decision making.
+4. Even if seniors are not able to provide basic care needs for themselves, caregivers should ask for their input, whether it’s related to food or the color of clothes.
+The caregiver has a supportive role, not a leading role.
+By asking seniors about their preferences, it gives seniors a chance to be involved in the decision-making process.

 Have Questions or Need Help?